Dark brown wrinkled 7 Pot Douglah peppers with a cut pod and black handling gloves

 USDA FoodData Central lists raw green hot chile peppers at 40 calories per 100 g, with vitamin C, potassium, fiber, and other micronutrients.
 That is a general hot-chile nutrition reference, not a cultivar-specific lab result for 7 Pot Douglah.

-The serving-size reality is much smaller than the database serving.
-Most people use a sliver, scrape, or pinch of powder.
-Nutrition is not the practical reason to choose this pepper; flavor concentration and capsaicin intensity are.
+Most people use a sliver, scrape, or pinch of Douglah powder rather than the 100 g reference serving.
+At that dose, the practical reasons to choose it are flavor concentration and capsaicin intensity rather than nutrition.

-Avoid wellness claims here.
 This profile does not treat capsaicin as medicine, a supplement, or a treatment ingredient.
-The health-relevant advice is handling safety: gloves, eye avoidance, clean tools, ventilation for powder, and clear labels on sauces or containers.
+The health-relevant guidance concerns gloves, eye avoidance, clean tools, powder ventilation, and clear labels on sauces or containers.

-Use 7 Pot Douglah as a seasoning concentrate, not as a chopped vegetable.
-A scrape of fresh flesh, a thin sliver, or a pinch of powder can heat a full pot.
-A whole pod belongs only in very large batches or sauces made for people who already want superhot intensity.
+Use 7 Pot Douglah as a seasoning concentrate because a scrape, thin sliver, or measured pinch can heat a full pot.
+A whole pod belongs only in very large batches made for people who have explicitly chosen superhot intensity.

 The earthy, nutty flavor makes it better for savory work than for bright fresh salsa.
 Try it in fermented hot sauce, vinegar sauce, beef chili, black beans, mole-style sauces, dry rubs, and roasted-root sauces where dark flavor has somewhere to land.